solita/solita.github.com/_posts/2015-09-18-Hello-BadUSB.md

 There was a big security flaw in a 2014 Jeep Cherokee.
 Chrysler didn't have a way to patch cars over the air so [they mailed 1.4 million USB drives](http://www.wired.com/2015/09/chrysler-gets-flak-patching-hack-via-mailed-usb/) via the US Postal Service.
 By doing that they teached their customers to trust USB drives that are delivered by mail.
 What security professionals are fearing is of course malicious USB devices.
 Let's peek into world of BadUSB.

+## What is BadUSB?
+BadUSB can be any USB device.
+It is possible for hackers to reprogram micro-controllers of normal devices or cloak their malicious devices to look like regular ones.
+BadUSB can for example upload a virus to your computer, redirect your internet traffic or pretend to be a keyboard.

 ## How do I get one?
 I ordered my BadUSB from [hakshop](http://hakshop.myshopify.com/).
 It is called USB Rubber Ducky Deluxe and it is build for penetration testing purposes for security professionals.
 In short it is a USB drive that acts as a USB Human Interface Device.
 When you plug it into your device it presents itself as a keyboard.
 Within a package there is the BadUSB itself, microSD card and microSD card reader.
 Because it is a keyboard it works with any device that supports USB keyboard (Windows, Mac, Linux, Android, etc).
 The payload has to be chosen by knowing the target system because the same keyboard injection won't do desired things in different operating systems.